MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 ### Enable Columns

-The columns that are searchable for the table are determined by whether they are included in the Quick Find view for each table.
+The columns that are searchable for the table are determined by whether they're included in the Quick Find view for each table.
 You can query the definition of the view in the [View (SavedQuery) table](../reference/entities/savedquery.md) and update it programmatically.

 More information: